guykabi/guykabi/README.md

  Hi, I’m Guy
- Interested in Full stack development
+ I am Full stack developer with a year and a half of experience and deep studying web programming.
- I’m currently learning react and GraphQL in addition to angular, node.js , .net, mongoDB and more.
+ Skilled in js, typescript, react, node.js, MongoDB and more.
- I’m looking to collaborate on any type of project that can help me and the person i'm collaborate with to grow.
+ I’m currently a freelance that looking for a position in the market and as well to grow and learn as much as possible!
- My phone number is : 0509218819
+ My number is - +972509218819